About Sociology and Anthropology

 Who We Are

-The Department of Sociology and Anthropology is actively in engaged in scholarship.
-Our faculty publish in a wide range of research areas.
-The department houses two research centers, the Center for Population Studies and the Center for Archaeological Research, which serve as a focus for faculty and student research.
-The department's Grisham-McLean Institute for Public Service and Community Engagement advances transformative service throughout the University and fights poverty through education in Mississippi.
-Department faculty also contribute to the UM Slavery Research Group.
+The Department of Sociology and Anthropology houses two research centers, the Center for Population Studies and the Center for Archaeological Research, that serve as a focus for faculty and graduate student research.
+The Grisham-McLean Institute for Public Service and Community Engagement advances transformative service throughout the university and fights poverty through education in Mississippi.
+Department faculty also contribute to both the Critical Race Studies Group and the Slavery Research Group on campus.

-The University of Mississippi is classified by Carnegie as an R1 university, a designation reserved for the top 2.5% of universities in the nation.
-As part of a research-intensive university, our faculty are at the top of their field.
-Studying with R1 faculty matters for students because it means they will have professors who bring exciting new discoveries into the classroom and give students a chance to work alongside them as they break barriers.
+The University of Mississippi is classified as an R1 university, a designation reserved for the top 2.5% of universities in the nation.
+As part of a research-intensive university, our faculty are at the top of their fields.
+Studying with R1 faculty matters because professors bring exciting discoveries into the classroom and students have a chance to work with them as they break newbarriers.

 Faculty Spotlights